East Moriches, New York

-East Moriches (/moʊˈrɪtʃᵻz/ moh-RITCH-iz) is a hamlet and census-designated place in the Town of Brookhaven, Suffolk County, New York, United States.
+East Moriches (/moʊˈrɪtʃᵻz/ moh-RITCH-iz) is a hamlet and census-designated place in the Town of Brookhaven, Suffolk County, New York, United States near the south coast of Long Island.
 The population was 5,249 at the 2010 census.

-The name Moriches comes from Meritces, a Native American who owned land on Moriches Neck.
+The name Moriches comes from Meritces, a Native American who owned land on The Moriches Neck.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 14.6 km2, of which 14.4 km2 is land and 0.4 km2, or 2.55%, is water.